Nearly half the world’s population relies on burning fuels for heating their homes, turning on the lights and cooking.

 How Austin Air Can Help

 Having Austin Air purifiers throughout your home can significantly reduce the amount of air pollutants in your home.
 The activated carbon in our filters is capable of adsorbing major offenders such as chemicals and gasses.
-The true medical-grade HEPA in each Austin Air filter removes small particles such as dust, smoke and pollen.
+The true medical-grade Certified HEPA Material in each Austin Air filter removes small particles such as dust, smoke and pollen.
 If you are looking for some further information on what particulates, gasses and chemicals Austin Air’s units filter, here is a link to our “Capacity Index for Gases, Vapors and Fumes Removed by Austin Air Healthmate™ Products” or give us a call at 1-800-724-8403 and one of our customer service representative would love to help you out!

 Latest Stories